Quantization of the higher Berry curvature and the higher Thouless pump: 2d Thouless pump

-Each term above is of the form $\psi(\{\derA,\derB\})$ where $\derA$ and $\derB$ both preserve $\psi$ and are smoothly confined on regions with bounded stable intersection.
-Thus it is well-defined and zero.
-Finally, from property v) above we have
+Both terms above are of the form $\psi(\{\derA,\derB\})$ where $\derA$ and $\derB$ preserve $\psi$ and are smoothly confined on regions with bounded stable intersection.
+Thus it is well-defined and zero, and so we have